Vacuum polarization in Uranium: An introduction

 From M.~Gell-Mann and F.~Low we know that the parameters of a quantum theory are functions of energy scale~\cite{gellmann} and the action obeys the Wilson--Polchinski equation~\cite{pol}.
 Above a sufficiently large infrared cut-off the Hartree--Fock action can be calculated using the theory of perturbation, i.e. the well-known Uehling potential yields a quite accurate description at distances below one Compton length.
 At larger distances the Uehling potential is exponentially small.
 On the contrary all atomic orbitals are mainly above one Compton length.
 Consequently the long-range asymptote of the effective action is important.

 As an approximation to the vacuum polarization in atoms one often uses the long-range potential of one-electron atom calculated by Wichmann and Kroll~\cite{wk}.
 However it is still unclear what is the relevance of this approach to many-body systems.
-Indeed each Hartree--Fock system has a unique set of solutions which produces a particular finite renormalization.
-One could also hope to calculate the vacuum polarization exactly by summing up these solutions.
+Indeed each Hartree--Fock system has a unique set of solutions which produces a distinct finite and a common divergent terms.
+One could also hope to calculate the Green function numerically by solving the Hartree--Fock equation and then summing up these solutions.
 However finding even a very small subset with an appropriate accuracy is a difficult computational task.

-There are few observations behind an approximation which we propose here.
+There are few observations behind the approximation which we propose here.
 For a Dirac--Coulomb system the $s$-orbitals form the leading contribution to the nonperturbative component of the vacuum polarization.
 Therefore for Hartree--Fock systems we narrow our attention to $s$-orbitals.
 Although it is difficult to find a large number of solutions numerically it is possible to calculate a few eigenvalues corresponding to $s$-orbitals with lower principal quantum numbers~\cite{dirac19}, for Uranium see appendix~\ref{0611b}.
 For heavy elements we shall consider these values as a dilatation of the original Dirac--Coulomb spectrum.
 Then we replace the renormalization flow of the vacuum polarization by a piece-wise linear dilatation of the original flow corresponding to the Dirac--Coulomb polarization~\eqref{1307c}.
-Using this method the vacuum polarization in Uranium is one half of what one would obtain from the result of Wichmann and Kroll by scaling the charge of nuclei~\eqref{0610a}.
+In other words we calculate the vacuum polarization of a deformed Dirac--Coulomb operator provided we know its spectrum.
+Using this method the vacuum polarization in Uranium is one half of what one would obtain from the result of Wichmann and Kroll by simply scaling the charge of nuclei~\eqref{0610a}.
 In a narrow sense this statement is our main result.
 More broadly we describe here an approximation that one could apply for a variety of heavy elements if he knows how to find a sufficient number of eigenvalues.
 For a single-electron ion our numerical calculation is in an agreement with the exact solution~\cite{wk}.
 The computation and numerical analysis are performed using Mathematica~\cite{math12}.